-The likely importance of the direct impact of the variation of the equatorial zonal flow variation on the existence and 1-D propagation of free equatorial waves in giving the observed behaviour will now be considered.
+behaviour will now be considered.
 The focus is on the implications of possible Doppler shifting by the ambient upper tropospheric wind.
-The underlying assumption for this is that even though the actual flow varies in longitude, latitude and height, Doppler shifting by the ambient local westerly wind may give insight into the possible free wave behaviour.
+The underlying assumption for this is that even though the actual flow varies in longitude, latitude and height, Doppler shifting by the ambient local westerly wind may give insight into the possible free-wave behaviour.
 Consider first WMRG and WMRG-E waves.
-As seen in Figure 3a the easterly flow in the IOWP region is not favourable for the existence of either wave there.
+As seen in Figure 3(a) the easterly flow in the IOWP region is not favourable for the existence of either wave there.
 However, the weaker easterlies in the EN give more possibility for the occurrence of free WMRG waves consistent with the weaker minimum in that phase that is observed.
-Considering WMRG waves near the dateline, a change from easterly to weak westerly allows free WMRG waves to occur over the band of wavenumbers and frequencies of interest.
-This is consistent with the observed decrease in WMRG activity near the dateline in the EN phase.
+Considering WMRG waves near the date-line, a change from easterly to weak westerly allows free WMRG waves to occur over the band of wave numbers and frequencies of interest.
+This is consistent with the observed decrease in WMRG activity near the date-line in the EN phase.
 Similarly the upward extension of WMRG activity in the Atlantic is consistent with free waves in the flow that becomes westerly there in EN.
 For WMRG-E waves stronger westerly winds give a shift from shorter to longer wavelengths and an increase in the range of wavelengths for which free waves can occur.
-The Increased WMRG-E activity with the strong westerlies in the E Pacific with LN and the Atlantic with EN are therefore consistent with free wave changes.
-However the similar changes in WMRG activity are not simply explained in this way.
+The increased WMRG-E activity with the strong westerlies in the E Pacific with LN and the Atlantic with EN are therefore consistent with free-wave changes.
+However, the similar changes in WMRG activity are not simply explained in this way.

-On the basis of Figure 3a, the existence of the WMRG-E in EN may be doubted since the equatorial U (Figures 2a and 6a) appears to be too weak.
+On the basis of Figure 3(a), the existence of the WMRG-E in EN may be doubted since the equatorial U (Figures 2(a) and 6(a)) appears to be too weak.
 However, such waves are indeed theoretically possible during EN, because of the variability in the zonal wind field.
-The zonal winds shown in Figures 2a and 6a are the averages of 7 EN and 7 LN winters (November-April).
-During some periods, especially in December-February, the zonal wind is much stronger than the mean of the 7 seasons, and even for EN the zonal wind maximum can exceed 15 ms-1.
-10-day average equatorial U across the E Pacific have been calculated, assuming that this time scale can be considered to be the ambient zonal flow on which the waves propagate.
+The zonal winds shown in Figures 2(a) and 6(a) are the averages of seven EN and seven LN winters (November to April).
+During some periods, especially in December to February, the zonal wind is much stronger than the mean of the seven seasons, and even for EN the zonal wind maximum can exceed 15 m s^{-1} .
+Ten-day average equatorial U across the E Pacific has been calculated, assuming that this time-scale can be considered to be the ambient zonal flow on which the waves propagate.
 Averaged over the years, the standard deviation of U in the upper troposphere is found to be about 90% of the mean in EN winters and 60% in LN winters.

-Free wave changes explain only a few features of the observed variations in R1 and R1-E activity.
+Free-wave changes explain only a few features of the observed variations in R1 and R1-E activity.
 The slightly weaker amplitude in R1 activity in the IOWP for the LN with its stronger easterlies is consistent.
 However the variation in the minimum in R1-E is even more marked, though free R1-E waves should not occur for even the weaker easterlies in the EN phase.
 The Atlantic intensification of the R1-E maximum in the EN with its stronger westerlies there is consistent with the possible occurrence of free waves, as is its upward extension in the region of westerlies.
-However other variations in R1 and R1-E do not seem to be simply related to the possibility of free waves.
+However, other variations in R1 and R1-E do not seem to be simply related to the possibility of free waves.